Omni Parker House: Parker's Restaurant

 Parker's Restaurant predates the historic Parker House Hotel by 22 years.
 Harvey D. Parker, a coachman for a Watertown woman, frequently dined in a cellar cafe owned by John E. Hunt whenever he visited Boston.
 In 1832, Parker purchased the cafe from Hunt for $432 and renamed it Parker's Restaurant.
 The restaurant quickly became famous for its food and excellent service and gained popularity with businessmen, lawyers, and newspapermen.
 In 1847, Parker took on a business partner, John F. Mills.
-By 1854, the two purchased a former Mansion, built by merchant John Mico, which would be renovated into the luxury hotel.
+By 1854, the two purchased a former mansion, built by merchant John Mico, which would be renovated into the luxury hotel.

-Culinary Accomplishments
+Culinary accomplishments

 The restaurant is famous for the invention of multiple iconic foods.
 The Boston cream pie and Parker rolls were first created in the Parker House Restaurant kitchen.
-In 1856, Parker hired the gourmet French chef M. Sanzian to run Parker's restaurant for an annual salary of $5,000.
-Sanzian's salary was astonishingly high for the time considering most cooks in Boston made approximately $416 annually.
-With Sanzian as the head chef, the resturaunt quickly became an upscale culinary destination for Boston elite.
-A typical menu from the chef could include, mock turtle soup, boiled turkey in oyster sauce, ham in champagne, and much more.
-In 1856, Sanzian reportedly invented the Boston cream pie, originally called Chocolate Cream Pie or Parker House Chocolate Cream Pie.
+In 1856, Parker hired the gourmet French chef Augustine Anezin to run Parker's restaurant for an annual salary of $5,000.
+Anezin's salary was astonishingly high for the time considering most cooks in Boston made approximately $416 annually.
+With Anezin as the head chef, the restaurant quickly became an upscale culinary destination for Boston elite.
+A typical menu from the chef could include mock turtle soup, boiled turkey in oyster sauce, ham in champagne, and much more.
+In 1856, Anezin reportedly invented the Boston cream pie, originally called Chocolate Cream Pie or Parker House Chocolate Cream Pie.
 The original recipe had more distinctly French details, like a rum glaze brushed onto the cake layers and slivered almonds around the sides.

-In the 1860's a German baker working at the Parker House Restaurant created Parker House rolls, commonly known as Parker rolls.
+In the 1860s a German baker working at the Parker House Restaurant created Parker House rolls, commonly known as Parker rolls.
 The legend says an angry baker threw a tray of unfinished rolls in the oven after an argument with a hotel guest.
 When he took the rolls out, they were puffy on the inside and crispy and buttery on the outside with a distinct folded shape.
-The popularity of the bread generated many copycat recipes, the oldest of which was printed in an April 1974 edition of the New Hampshire Sentinel.
-However, the official recipe remained a secret until 1933 when U.S President Franklin Roosevelt request they be served at a White House Dinner.
+The popularity of the bread generated many copycat recipes, the oldest of which was printed in an April 1874 edition of the New Hampshire Sentinel.
+However, the official recipe remained a secret until 1933 when U.S. President Franklin D. Roosevelt requested they be served at a White House dinner.

 Famous employees

-Ho Chi Minh worked as a baker at the hotel from 1912 to 1913.
 Malcolm X, then going by the name Malcolm Little, worked as a busboy at the hotel in the 1940s.
-Long before he was a culinary superstar, Emeril Lagasse served as sous-chef in the Parker kitchens from 1979 to 1981.
+Emeril Lagasse served as sous-chef in the Parker kitchens from 1979 to 1981.

+Ho Chi Minh claimed in a 1913 postcard to be working as a baker at the hotel, though this has not been corroborated by hotel records.